dzek69/bottom-line/README.md

 # bottom-line

 A tiny and fast utils library.
-Bigger changes are coming.
+Bigger changes are coming (including library rename).

 ## Documentation